wjbryant/taboverride/README.md

 ## Usage

-This script creates a single global variable named `tabOverride`.
+Unless using a module loader, this script creates a single global variable named `tabOverride`.
 The API consists of methods attached to this object.

 ### Enable/Disable Tab Override